 Elective courses enable the students and their advisors to choose courses according to their needs.
 The selection of courses will be determined at the beginning of the student’s studies and will be closely aligned with the research topic of the student, providing the required in-depth knowledge of the respective field.
 Confer the current Master’s courses for some examples.

 The elective courses also include courses given by guest lecturers.
 In 2012 to 2013, we had a number of renowned guest lecturers including Aaron Bradley (CU Bolder), Diego Calvanese (University of Bolzano), Nikolaos Galatos (University of Denve), Norbert Preining (JAIST), Petr Cintula (Czech Academy of Sciences), Libor Behounek (Czech Academy of Science), Giorgio Levi (University of Pisa), and Bruno Buchberger (University of Linz), giving lectures on topics such as model checking, description logics, universal algebra, fuzzy logic, advanced mathematical logic, and abstract interpretation.

 Career Seminar for Female Students

-A further 162 ECTS are awarded for the dissertation, the research topic of which is chosen by the student’s advisors upon admission.
+A further 162 ECTS are awarded for the doctoral thesis, the research topic of which is chosen by the student’s advisors upon admission.